cisco-lockhart/cdo_public/bulk_ios_onboarding/README.md

 ```
 Be sure to provide the absolute path to the folder containing the csv and txt files.
 For instance if you create a file called `devices.csv` that lives in `~/workspace/cdo/devices.csv`, you will want your argument to look like this `-v ~/workspace/cdo:/bulk_ios_onboarding/assets`.
 7. Respond to the prompts and supervise the onboarding progress.
-  a) note, when asked to supply the SDC name, navigate to the /sdc page in the ui.
-From there you can see the names of all of your Secure Device Connectors.
-You may pick the SDC that you want to connect to your devices with.
+  a) note, when asked to supply the SDC ip address, navigate to the /sdc page in the ui.
+From there you can see all of your Secure Device Connectors.
+If you select a Secure Device Selector from this list, you will see the ip address in the right hand sidebar.
 It is recommended to use the "On-Prem" sdc.

 ## Creating Device Info File
 Create a file that has the following format: